The complete guide to copyrighting a book for Australian self-published authors looking to protect their intellectual property!

 -

-Once the copyright protection period has expired, the material enters what is known as the public domain, and at that point can be used by anyone without the need to obtain permission or pay royalties to the original author, creators, or copyright holders.
+Once the copyright protection period has expired, the material enters what is known as the public domain and can be used by anyone without the need to obtain permission or pay royalties to the original author, creators, or copyright holders.

 Can An Author Copyright the Title of their Book?

-We often get asked if authors can copyright the title of their book, or can they use the title of a book even if it’s been used by another author?
+We often get asked whether authors can copyright their book’s title or use a title even if it’s been used by another author.
 The answer is no, you can’t copyright a book’s title, and yes, you can use a title previously used by another author.

 The reason you can’t copyright a book’s title is that copyright law requires any original work to be longer than a single line of text.
 Short titles, phrases, subtitles, and slogans aren’t eligible for copyright under existing copyright legislation.
 However, book titles that are part of a series of works can be protected as a series trademark.
 For example, The Wheel of Time, Harry Potter, and The Lord of the Rings.

 Because a book cover contains artistic works, including photographs, unique designs, and illustrations, it can be subject to copyright protection.
-In 2026, the Australian Library and Information Association (ALIA) and the Australian Publishers Association (APA) reached an agreement allowing libraries to use book covers for promotional purposes without having to seek permission or make payments to the author.
+In 2016, the Australian Library and Information Association (ALIA) and the Australian Publishers Association (APA) reached an agreement allowing libraries to use book covers for promotional purposes.
+They can now do this without seeking permission or paying the author.
 It will enable libraries across Australia to promote authors’ books without infringing on any potential copyright issues.

 Who Owns the Copyright?

-Typically, the original creator of the work is the owner of the copyright.
-However, the ownership of a copyright can be transferred or altered through a written agreement signed by the original copyright owner.
+Typically, the original creator of the work is the copyright owner.
+However, the ownership of a copyright can be transferred or altered.
+This is done via a written agreement between the original copyright owner and the new owner.

-In regard to book covers, if the book cover was designed in-house by a publisher, the publisher typically retains the copyright unless otherwise stated in the publishing agreement.
+Regarding book covers, if a publisher designs them in-house, the publisher typically retains the copyright unless otherwise stated in the publishing agreement.

 For self-published authors, copyright would typically remain with the original cover designer, unless otherwise agreed.
-At Author Services Australia, authors who purchase a cover design package designed by us own the rights to their cover to use as they please once all outstanding accounts have been finalized.
+At Author Services Australia, authors who purchase a cover design package from us own the rights to their cover.
+They can use their cover as they please once any outstanding accounts have been finalized.

 How to Copyright A Book for Australian Authors | Conclusion